Andile-Rodney/Andile-Rodney/README.md

  Hi there 👋🏿, Welcome...

  - Vegan | Sustainability | Slow living | Minimalism | Japandi | Solo Traveler | Nomad |
- - 🌱 Currently doing Bsc.
+ - 🌱 Currently doing 1st year Bsc.
 Computer Science at IUBH.
- - 💬 Lets chat about sustainability(even in Tech), anything tech.
+ - 💬 Lets chat about neuro-science, how we are all here just winging it...
  - ⚡ Fun fact: Constipation kills.

  ## Qualifications